 The salaryman’s bento… onigiri and coffee in a can.

-Bus – The Access Narita departs from all three Narita Airport terminals; Bus Stop #31 at Terminal One, #2 and #19 at Terminal Two, and #2 and Terminal Three.
-Pay the fare to the driver directly as you board (1,000JPY).
+Bus – The Airport Bus TYO-NRT departs from all three Narita airport terminals; Bus Stop #7 at Terminal One, #6 at Terminal Two, and #1 and #2 at Terminal Three*.

-Train – The Tokyo Monorail takes only 15 minutes and will transport you from any Haneda Terminal through to Hamamatsucho Station for only 490JPY.
+Train – The Tokyo Monorail takes only 13 minutes and will transport you from any Haneda Terminal through to Hamamatsucho Station for only 500JPY.
 From here you can transfer to the Yamanote line circuit (colour coded light green at all connecting stations) for easy access to Shinjuku, Shibuya, Harajuku and Tokyo Station.

 TOKYO TRAIN TRIP TIPS